markfinger/python-webpack/README.md

 ### HMR

-A boolean flag indicating that webpack-build should inject a HMR runtime into the generate bundle.
+A boolean flag indicating that webpack-build should inject a hmr runtime into the generate bundle.
-When your assets are rendered on the front-end, they open sockets to the build server and listen for changes.

-Once assets have been recompiled, they will attempt to safely update the page.
-If they cannot perform the update safely, console logs will indicate that a refresh is required.
+When the runtime is loaded on a page, it opens sockets to the build server and wait for signals that the assets have changed.
+When a change signal is received, the hmr runtime will attempt to safely update the page.
+If the page cannot be updated safely, console logs will indicate that a refresh is required.

 Set this to `True` in development environments.